hiimvikash/backendtalks/readme.md

 * The booking details are **added to the database**, confirming the reservation.

 ---
+**NOTE : Never process two withdrawl request parallely,  let the requests be reside in the queue and process each request sequentially at a time.**

 ## 2. Why Does MakeMyTrip (MMT) Use a Separate Webhook Server for Banks?